chiranjeevisaride/TwitterClone/README.md

-#Ruby On Rails Tutrial
+#Twitter Application

-This application is Sample Demo of Twiffer
+This application is Copy of Twitter developed using RubyOnRails